deepu105/Java-FFI-benchmarks/Readme.md

 ## Typical Results

 These results vary because they were ran on a developer machine with other services running.
-Also, according to the Java Microbenchmark Harness docs, to avoid `blackholes` (methods that return void). e.g. If you call getPid() and return void the JVM will optimize by removing dead code.
+Also, according to the JMH docs, to avoid `blackholes` (methods that return void). e.g. If you call `getPid()` and return void the JVM will optimize by removing dead code.
 To ensure the code isn't removed the method returns a primitive (int).

-Below smaller numbers the better.
+Below are some results (smaller numbers are better).

 ### macOS (JDK 17)